Update May 18, 2020: Over 14,500 signatures were sent to the USDA today. Read our letter here

 fecal contamination increased at QPP under HIMP.
 I am aware that pigs’ feces can transmit a

-host of diseases to humans, including Campylobacter spp., Salmonella spp., Listeria
+a host of diseases to humans, including Campylobacter spp., Salmonella spp., Listeria

 monocytogenes, Escherichia coli (E. coli), Cryptosporidium parvum, and Giardia lamblia, some